stekap000/vector-simd-library/README.md

-# vector-simd-library
+## vector-simd-library

-Vector operations with simd support.
+Simple library for vector operations using SIMD support.